 Keith Leslie is a leadership mentor, speaker and writer, living and working in London and Bristol.
 Keith has devoted extensive time to the voluntary sector.
-He is now Chair of Mental Health At Work CIC; from 2014 to 2020 he was Chair of the board at the Mental Health Foundation, the UK’s oldest mental health charity now focused on prevention of mental ill health.
+He is currently Chair of Mental Health at Work CIC.
+From 2014 to 2020 he was Chair of the board at the Mental Health Foundation, the UK’s oldest mental health charity, which is focused on prevention of mental ill health.
 He also served as Chair of the board of Build Africa 2010–14 and as a non-executive director of The Tablet Publishing Company Ltd 2006–14.
 He has been a fellow at Windsor Leadership since 2010.

-He has been committed to the cause of good mental health over decades, was one of the first mental health champions in Deloitte and joined the Board of the Mental Health Foundation in 2011.
+Keith has been committed to the cause of good mental health for decades.
+He was one of the first mental health champions in Deloitte and joined the Board of the Mental Health Foundation in 2011.

 Keith began his career with Shell, working in New Zealand, Sweden, Cyprus and the UK in a series of front-line and general management roles.
 He joined McKinsey in 1993, becoming a partner in 1998, and served clients in a wide range of industrial sectors and government.
-He moved to Deloitte as a partner in 2006 and retired in 2017, having focused on organization and leadership challenges at senior levels in industry and government.
-He acts as independent reviewer of public bodies – during 2020 he led reviews of Big Society Capital and currently of the House of Lords.
+He moved to Deloitte as a partner in 2006 and retired in 2017, having focused on organisation and leadership challenges at senior levels in industry and government.
+He is regularly appointed to lead independent reviews of public bodies, including the House of Lords, Big Society Capital and Access – the Foundation for Social Enterprise.